Well water testing

 Understanding water testing results

-The Snohomish Health District established primary drinking water requirements to help determine if your water supply is safe to drink.
+The Snohomish County Health Department established primary drinking water requirements to help determine if your water supply is safe to drink.
 After your water samples are tested, you will receive an advisory in the mail if your well water has a detectable concentration of certain minerals and bacteria that may pose a risk to you and the community.

 MCLs & SMCLs